cherukurigowtham/cherukurigowtham-mne-python/doc/install/check_installation.rst

 If something else went wrong during installation and you can't figure it out, check out the :ref:`advanced_setup` instructions to see if your problem is discussed there.
-If not, the `MNE Forum`_ is a good resources for troubleshooting installation problems.
+If not, the `MNE Forum`_ is a good resource for troubleshooting installation problems.

 .. highlight:: python